- Home

 Pain

-- through a drip
+- through a drip into a vein (intravenously)

-- via a local anaesthetic injection into the abdomen (a transverse abdominis plane, or TAP, block)
+- via a local anaesthetic injection into the abdomen (a transverse abdominis plane or TAP block)

 - via a local anaesthetic injection into your back, either into spinal fluid (a spinal) or into the space around spinal nerves (an epidural)